bbqkees/vbus-arduino-domoticz/README.md

 If you have any remark or improvement, let the author know.

 ### Should I have made a library instead of a complete sketch?
 Maybe, but this allows for better modification by myself or others.
 Also depending on the Arduino you need to set another Serial port.
-This is easier to do in the sketch.
+This is easier to do in the sketch.<br>
+If you want to use it as a library have a look here [https://github.com/FatBeard/vbus-arduino-library].<br>

 ### How about MQTT instead of HTTP GET requests?
 This is still on my to do list.